opensearch-project/documentation-website/_ingest-pipelines/processors/ml-inference.md

 The `ml_inference` processor is used to generate inferences from machine learning (ML) models connected to the [OpenSearch ML Commons plugin]({{site.url}}{{site.baseurl}}/ml-commons-plugin/).
 The inferences are added as new fields to the ingested documents.

 **PREREQUISITE**<br>
-Before using the `ml_inference processor`, you must have an ML model connected to the OpenSearch cluster through the ML Commons plugin.
+Before using the `ml_inference` processor, you must have an ML model connected to the OpenSearch cluster through the ML Commons plugin.
 For more information, see [Connecting to externally hosted models]({{site.url}}{{site.baseurl}}/ml-commons-plugin/remote-models/index/).

 ## Syntax